cjs-error/type/README.md

 * `Error.exists(name)`

 ## Usage
 Since `Error.type` has the same function signature and can work as an alias to `Error.extend` this documentation will pick up where [@cjs-error/extend](https://github.com/cjs-error/extend#details) leaves off.
-The usage is mostly the same but with some differences covered in [#Import/Export](#importexport)
+The usage is mostly the same but with some differences.

+* Calling `Error.type` will create the type if it doesn't already exist, same as calling `Error.extend` then cache the result.
+* Already existent types will be updated by ***copying(by descriptor)*** all the enumerable properties of the provided prototype to the cached constructor's prototype.
+* Calling `Error.type` with a constructor will replace if any cached constructor with the matching `Function.name`.

 ```js
 var Error = require('@cjs-error/type')